 Beijing also showcased inter-ballistic missile capable of reaching US in 30 minutes during 70th anniversary parade.

-China’s President Xi Jinping has opened celebrations to mark 70 years of Communist rule, vowing that “no force” would be able to shake the country, as a parade of massed troops and military hardware showcased Chinese muscle in the face of an unprecedented challenge to its authority in Hong Kong.
+China‘s President Xi Jinping opened celebrations on Tuesday to mark 70 years of Communist rule vowing that “no force” would be able to shake the country, as a massive parade of troops and military hardware showcased Chinese muscle in the face of an unprecedented challenge to its authority in Hong Kong.

 “No force will be able to stop the steady march forward of the Chinese people and Chinese nation.”

-After his speech, Xi, the country’s most powerful leader since Mao, reviewed the troops from the rear of an open-topped Red Flag or Hongqi limousine, nodding occasionally to the personnel before him.
+After his speech, Xi, the country’s most powerful leader since Mao, reviewed the massed troops from the rear of an open-topped Red Flag or Hongqi limousine.

-New weapons – including a hypersonic ballistic nuclear missile capable of breaching anti-missile defences to reach the United States – were rolled out across the tarmac, and soldiers marched in unison across the vast square.
+New weapons – including a hypersonic ballistic nuclear missile capable of breaching anti-missile defences to reach the United States – were rolled out across the tarmac.

-Al Jazeera’s Scott Heidler said protesters were eager to use the occasion to drive their message home.
+Al Jazeera’s Scott Heidler said the authorities did not want the celebrations overshadowed, while protesters were eager to use the occasion to drive their message home.

-Hong Kong’s acting leader – Chief Secretary Matthew Cheung – said at the flag-raising ceremony that the city had become “unrecognisable” as a result of the protests.
+Hong Kong’s acting leader – Chief Secretary Matthew Cheung – said at the reception that the city had become “unrecognisable” because of the protests, which started in June.

-Xi referenced the “one country, two systems” policy under which Hong Kong enjoys freedoms unseen on the mainland in his speech, stressing it was crucial for the “long-term prosperity and stability” of Hong Kong and Macau, formerly a Portuguese colony.
+Xi mentioned the ‘one country, two systems’ policy under which Hong Kong enjoys freedoms unseen on the mainland in his speech, stressing it was crucial for the “long-term prosperity and stability” of both Hong Kong and Macau, formerly a Portuguese colony.

-Guy Saint-Jacques, Canada’s Ambassador to China from 2012 to 2016, told Al Jazeera that “unity” remained one of China’s paramount goals.
+Guy Saint-Jacques, Canada’s Ambassador to China between 2012 and 2016, told Al Jazeera that “unity” remained one of China’s paramount goals.

 “The problem with Hong Kong is that China doesn’t know how to handle the protests,” Saint-Jacques said from Montreal.
 “They don’t have a habit of democracy and they don’t know how it works.
 (And) they worry that the contestation in Hong Kong could spread to the mainland.”

-As expected, Xi referred again in Tuesday’s address to his “Chinese dream”; his plan to rejuvenate China and return the country to what he sees as its rightful place in the world.
+As expected, Xi referred in Tuesday’s address to his “Chinese dream”; the “rejuvenation” of a nation that is seeking what it sees as a return to former glory.